 4. Automated email notifications are sent out.

-What is Microsoft Power Automate?
+What Is Power Automate?

 Power Automate, formerly known as Microsoft Flow, is a cloud-based service that allows users to create and automate workflows between different applications, services, and systems.
 In the simplest terms, this is how organizations can set up varying levels of automation.
-Organizations can basically set up their own “if then” statements that will trigger workflows or actions.
+Organizations can basically set up their own “if, then” statements that will trigger workflows or actions.

 With Power Automate, you can make a wide range of tasks and processes more efficient without the need for extensive coding or programming skills.
 It offers a user-friendly interface that enables you to set a combination of triggers, conditions, and actions throughout your flow.